marvinlinn/marvinlinn/README.md

 ### Hi Friends! :tada:

 I'm a high school student in Portland, OR!
 I've aquired a passion for the exploration of space over the years!
-I'm currently a volunteer ME at Portland State Aerospace Society (PSAS) and Oresat!
+I'm currently a volunteer ME at Portland State Aerospace Society (PSAS) and OreSat!

 My work and projects can be found on [**my website**](https://marvinlin.me) or in GitHub repositories.
 Contact me from my website!